Editable Photoshop Sharpening

 One thing to mention is that your PSD file will be quite big, even just using two layers.
 I started out with a 3.5Mb photograph, but ended up with a 55Mb PSD file!
 I got this down to 46.2Mb by switching off the option in Photoshop's Saving Files preference to "Maximize backwards compatibility in Photoshop format".
 That saves a lot of bytes, so is a useful tip to know anyway.

 I'd like to end with the results I got by using the High Pass filter compared to the Unsharp Mask.
 Firstly, below is a photograph I took sharpened using the Unsharp Mask.
 (I forget the exact percentage used.)
-Click on the thumbnails to enlarge them.
 As you can see, the background at the top is a little grainy.
 Compare it to the second image, which was made using the High Pass filter, with the background cut out at the top, so it wasn't affected.
 The result is much nicer.
 The final image shows the actual High Pass layer I used.

-Unsharp Mask example High Pass example High Pass layer
+Unsharp Mask example High Pass example High Pass Layer example

 I then realised you could also use the Unsharp Mask on a duplicated layer, and cut out the bits you didn't want sharpening in the same way as above.
 The original layer underneath would then show through unsharpened.
 I'm not sure yet which method is better, but the High Pass filter certainly offers a lot of potential.